david-gaspard/msmodel/README.md

 * `ratio`: Aspect ratio, or elongation, of the medium.
 The deformation preserves the unitary density of the medium.
 The value `ratio=1` corresponds to the absence of deformation.
 Used to increase the upper limit on scatterer-scatterer distances.

 ### complex map
 Complex map commands are declared by the section title `[kplane]` in the configuration file.
-The speciality of MSModel is the plotting of complex maps.
+Complex maps are the speciality of MSModel.
 The complex map command evaluates the _characteristic function_

 <p>$$\chi(k) = \ln\det\mathsf{M}(k)$$</p>